adit26data/AWS-CCP-Revision-Notes/Module-2: Billing services and pricing models in AWS.md

 Shows the list of services in ration of the cost attributed to them over a certain period of time

 ### AWS Marketplace
-Its a cureated digital catalogue of all the services being provided by various vendors on AWS platform You can deal and buy the services here for free or on a minimal associated charge.
+Its a cureated digital catalogue of all the services and third party softwares and products being provided by various vendors on AWS platform You can deal and buy the services here for free or on a minimal associated charge.
 The charge becomes a part of AWS bill and once you pay that then the Marketplace pays the vendor.
-The platform is also meant for sale of services as well.
+The platform is also meant for sale of services as well.AWS Marketplace offers products in several categories, such as Infrastructure Software, DevOps, Data Products, Professional Services, Business Applications, Machine Learning, Industries, and Internet of Things (IoT).
+There are One Click Deployments, SLAs, annual licenses, free trials, custom rates, private marketplaces, integration in procurement systems, integration facilities and pay as you go options

 ### AWS Support Models
-AWS provides 4 plans- BASIC, DEVELOPER, BUSINESS AND ENTERPRISE.
+AWS provides 4 plans-
+**BASIC**: 24/7 support, documentation, whitepapers, forums, trusted advisor and health dashboard- free of cost.

+**DEVELOPER**: basic+email access to customer support +less than 12 hours of response in case of system impairment

+**BUSINESS** :basic+developer+full Trusted Advisor suite+phone call service with 4 hour response for system impairment and 1 hour in case of downtime and also help in events.

+**ENTERPRISE(On ramp/Main)**: lowers+15min-30min response for critical workloads + TAMs+deep dives and workshops with Training and Game Days to drive innovation.

-The **Support Conceirge** has the THE AWS TECHNICAL ACCOUNT MANAGER on proactive guidance on billing, finance issues, architechtual reviews and information of latest trends.
+The **Support Conceirge** has the THE AWS TECHNICAL ACCOUNT MANAGER on proactive guidance on billing, finance issues, architechtual reviews using WAF and information of latest trends.
 It helps on solving various technical issues, advocates for the customers, build solutions and ensures that the AWS environment remains operational and healthy.
 TAMs also collaborate with the developers for increased productivity and also understand the business needs and review any disruptions and metrics.
 They are available on the ENTERPRISE LEVEL ONLY.

 The **AWS TRUSTED ADVISOR** is an automated service for recommending the best practices related to the billing and other aws aspects.
 Solves isses and checks for errors repeatedly.
 There are five categories of the checklist supported by the TRUSTED ADVISOR: